 The lure of hole is too irresistible.
 Like me many others from the four corners of the hole came here in search of a “higher” life.
 All left their ancestral lands and homes, friends and relatives and neighbours.

-They left tipsy villages, checkererd with ponds, grazing fields, broad paths, wide skies , dark nights, shiny days.
+They left tipsy villages, checkered with ponds, grazing fields, broad paths, wide skies , dark nights, shiny days.
 Bereft of all ties, the former villagers, now city dwellers, all lived in their holes peace and quiet.
 In old days known, half known and even unknown relatives stayed in their homes days and months.
 Now the closest friends and relatives are hesitatingly welcomed for a cup of tea in the hole.
-Our children had ten tutors, and the lone child of each hole was inhumanly pressurised by educated parents.
+Our children had ten tutors, and the lone child of each hole was inhumanly pressurized by educated parents.
 Their faces dried all.
 They had a peculiarly vacant look.
 The life of hole with its putrid drains, polluted air, footpaths encroached, dadagiri of the jobless youths, traffic jams, cheating traders, stale fish and frozen meat, mall consumers, dishonest doctors,lawyers,police, sponsored arrays of festivities religious and secular, processions of parties, known and unknown organisations and ngos, is really pleasant and smooth and beautiful!

 “A High Life ” indeed!!!